ttjerry/S3-Bucket-List/readme.md

 # **Cloud uploader CLI**

 This is a tool that helps us to upload files to the cloud using the CLI.
-It was built using bash and AWS storage service s3
+It was built using bash scripting and AWS storage service s3

 ## Installation